tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 Open your web browser and navigate to the [Remix IDE website](http://remix.ethereum.org):

+* Enable the `Solidity` development environment if it's disabled.

+  ![remix_1.png](Images/remix_1.png)

 * Click on the create new file button in the file explorer:

-  ![remix_1.png](Images/remix_1.png)

   ![remix_2.png](Images/remix_2.png)